A rigid study plan for the MCAT? Do you really have to be that type of anal person to do well on this important exam? The answer is yes.

 To that end, when putting your MCAT study plan together, keep these three general principles in mind:

-Okay, with that said, are you ready?
-Let’s take a look at each of the principles of a great MCAT study schedule.
+Let’s take a look at the three big questions that you need to answer for a great MCAT study schedule.

 First, your study plan for the MCAT needs to be balanced.
 One very common mistake we see students make is over-emphasizing one aspect of prep and giving short shrift to others.
 Good MCAT prep is an equal mix of content review, timed simulation, and passage practice.
 Let's take a closer look ...